oveleon/contao-cookiebar/docs/CONFIGURATION.md

 ---------- | -----------
 `consider_dnt` | Consider "Do not Track" browser setting.
-`storage_key` | The key used for localStorage `iframe_types.*` | An array of iFrame-Types and the corresponding templates.
+`storage_key` | The key used for localStorage `page_templates` | An array with page templates which should be considered.
+`iframe_types.*` | An array of iFrame-Types and the corresponding templates.
 By customizing this array, any type can be added (see [Create own iFrame-Types](EXTENDING.md#create-own-iframe-types))

 ## Create new configuration